Tommaso Campanella, The City of the Sun

 Again, with more details on the election of magistrates, the government, and the Council.

 “They do not use lots unless when they are altogether doubtful how to decide.
 The eight magistrates under Hoh, Power, Wisdom, and Love are changed according to the wish of the people, but the first four are never changed, unless they, taking counsel with themselves, give up the dignity of one to another, whom among them they know to be wiser, more renowned, and more nearly perfect.
 And then they are obedient and honorable, since they yield willingly to the wiser man and are taught by him.
-This, however, rarely happens” (Tommaso Campanella, The City of the Sun).
+This, however, rarely happens” (Campanella, 2001).

 Leaving the most difficult choices to the randomness of a lottery does not seem the most appropriate.
 Although current trends advocate leaving some decisions to AI algorithms, which are biased, stereotyped, and not necessarily neutral in terms of human rights.